DC-Shi/openfold/README.md

 the `alignment_dir` contains one directory per chain and that each of these contains alignments (.sto, .a3m, and .hhr) corresponding to that chain.
 You can use `scripts/flatten_roda.sh` to reformat RODA downloads in this way.
+You can also use `scripts/flatten_roda_hardlink.sh` to reformat RODA with hardlinks if you want to keep the original data structure.
 Note that the RODA alignments are NOT compatible with the recent .cif ground truth files downloaded by `scripts/download_alphafold_dbs.sh`.
 To fetch .cif files that match the RODA MSAs, once the alignments are flattened, use